xizon/Uix-Page-Builder/README.md

 * Optimize the default companion page template "tmpl-uix_page_builder.php".
 * Updated a latest video demo.
 * Optimized the default front-end stylesheets, so that other themes can be better compatible.
 Such as: shadower, shadower pro, twentyfifteen, twentyseventeen, twentysixteen and so on.
+* Supports Right-To-Left (RTL) direction and updated the core stylesheet file of front-end.
+* Supports Right-To-Left (RTL) direction in admin panel.

 ##### = 1.4.2 (September 14, 2017) =